 For customer-facing organizations, business intelligence is key to improving client satisfaction.
 Business intelligence can pull data from customer reviews, support chats, and social media mentions to highlight the problems customers are having.
 The business can then adjust their product or service offerings to address those issues, improving their customers’ experience and making them feel valued to increase loyalty.

-Also read: Best Text Analysis Tools & Software of 2021
+Also read: Best Text Analysis Tools & Software

 Better employee engagement